observIQ/bindplane-agent/config/google_cloud_exporter/apache_httpd/README.md

 ## Limitations

-The collector must be installed on the Apache HTTP system.
+The agent must be installed on the Apache HTTP system.

 ## Prerequisites